• Email

 Gluten-Free Fruit Pizza with Almond Flour

-I adapted the recipe from my soft Lofthouse-style gluten-free sugar cookies but baked it as one giant cookie on a pizza pan.
-With a combination of almond flour, oat flour, and tapioca flour, this gluten-free fruit pizza crust is soft and fluffy, but sturdy enough to make berry-topped pizza slices.
-The edge bakes up every so slightly crisp, just like any respectable pizza should...only in cookie form.
+I adapted the recipe from my soft Lofthouse-style gluten-free sugar cookies with a combination of almond flour and oat flour.
+The tasty crust bakes up soft and fluffy, but sturdy enough to make berry-topped pizza slices.

 You can top the gluten-free dessert pizza with any combination of fruit: berries, stone fruit, kiwi, mango, grapes.
 Go with your favorites and what you can get your hands on, but don't skip the strawberries!
 Paired with the sugar cookie crust and cream cheese frosting, strawberries give it a cheesecake meets strawberry shortcake vibe that makes them the star of the pizza pie.